 The Ghost and Molly McGee | Supernatural comedy

 Now’s a great time to catch up on the first season of what critics are calling “a lot like Beetlejuice—if Lydia Deetz was a peppy optimist instead of a sullen goth.”

 The Ghost and Molly McGee is about a girl whose family moves into a haunted house, complete with a ghost who’s hell-bent on sucking all the joy out of the world.
 Of course, Molly does what anyone would do, and befriends the ghost almost immediately.
 Shenanigans ensue.
 Also, a lot of singing.

-Season 2 of The Ghost and Molly McGee premieres April 1 on Disney Channel and April 2 on Disney+.
+Season 2 of The Ghost and Molly McGee premiered on April 1.
+It is currently streaming on Disney+.

 The Owl House | Fantasy adventure